-2 S Shares are intended for Institutional Investors who have concluded a specific remuneration agreement in respect of their investment in class S Shares of a Sub-Fund with the Company, the Management Company or any other entity of the Lombard Odier Group.
-Invoices issued by the Management Company will be paid directly by such Institutional Investor.
+- 2 S Shares are intended for Institutional Investors who have concluded a specific remuneration agreement in respect of their investment in class S Shares of a Sub-Fund with the Company, the Management Company or any other entity of the Lombard Odier Group.
+Invoices issued by the Management Company will be paid directly by such Institutional Investor. - 3 The Board may waive the initial minimum investment and minimum holding for all classes of Shares. - 4 The minimum initial investment and minimum holding amount will be indicated in the specific remuneration agreement entered into with the Company, the Management Company or any other entity of the Lombard Odier Group. - 5 No Management Fees and Performance Fees are levied on the S Shares of each Sub-Fund.
+The minimum initial investment and minimum holding amount will be indicated in this agreement.

-- 3 E Shares are dedicated to the entities of the Lombard Odier Group and their respective employees investing a portion of their variable remuneration, or a deferred portion thereof, into Shares pursuant to new regulations dealing with the remuneration of asset management firms. - 4 The Board may waive the initial minimum investment and minimum holding for all classes of Shares. - 5 The minimum initial investment and minimum holding amount will be indicated in the specific remuneration agreement entered into with the Company, the Management Company or any other entity of the Lombard Odier Group. - 6 No Management Fees and Performance Fees are levied on the S Shares of each Sub-Fund.
-The minimum initial investment and minimum holding amount will be indicated in this agreement. - 7 Sub-Funds may issue classes of Shares in any Alternative Currency.
+- 6 Sub-Funds may issue classes of Shares in any Alternative Currency.
 If a Sub-Fund offers the possibility of issuing Shares in an Alternative Currency this will be mentioned in Annex A of a given Sub-Fund.
-In addition, the list of Sub-Funds with a class of Shares issued in an Alternative Currency is disclosed in the annual and semi-annual reports and on the Lombard Odier Group website (www.loim.com) and can be obtained at the registered office of the Company. - 8 When a currency hedging policy is applied at a Share class level, the amount of the hedging shall be between 95% and 105% of the total net assets of the Share class in Alternative Currency.
+In addition, the list of Sub-Funds with a class of Shares issued in an Alternative Currency is disclosed in the annual and semi-annual reports and on the Lombard Odier Group website (www.loim.com) and can be obtained at the registered office of the Company. - 7 When a currency hedging policy is applied at a Share class level, the amount of the hedging shall be between 95% and 105% of the total net assets of the Share class in Alternative Currency.
 Changes in the market value of the sub-Fund's portfolio, as well as subscriptions and redemptions of Share classes in Alternative Currency, can result in the hedging temporarily deviating from the aforementioned range.
-Necessary steps will be taken to bring the hedging back within the aforementioned limits. - 9 Upon Board's decision, a Share class in the "Connect" form may be created.
-"Connect" Shares are offered: - 1. to investors who (i) are eligible to invest into either the U, N, I, P, M or L Share class of a given Sub-Fund and (ii) have invested a certain amount or provide or commit to provide a certain amount of subscriptions into such Sub-Fund (investors in this situation may include, but are not limited to, financial intermediaries such as distributors); or - 2. to (i) Lombard Odier (Europe) S.A. and its branches or affiliates (hereafter "LOESA"), when investing on behalf of their clients under a discretionary portfolio management mandate made available as of or after 01.05.2019 and (ii) clients of Lombard Odier (Europe) S.A. and its branches under an eligible advisory contract made available as of or after 1 January 2023.
+Necessary steps will be taken to bring the hedging back within the aforementioned limits. - 8 Upon Board's decision, a Share class in the "Connect" form may be created.
+"Connect" Shares are offered: - 1. to investors who (i) are eligible to invest into either the U, N, I, P or M Share class of a given Sub-Fund and (ii) have invested a certain amount or provide or commit to provide a certain amount of subscriptions into such Sub-Fund (investors in this situation may include, but are not limited to, financial intermediaries such as distributors); or - 2. to (i) Lombard Odier (Europe) S.A. and its branches or affiliates (hereafter "LOESA"), when investing on behalf of their clients under a discretionary portfolio management mandate made available as of or after 01.05.2019 and (ii) clients of Lombard Odier (Europe) S.A. and its branches under an eligible advisory contract made available as of or after 1 January 2023.
 Exceptions to the above-mentioned criteria can be decided on the basis of objective reasons by the Board acting in the best interest of the shareholders upon the request of LOESA.